usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/setup-homework.md

       ![Screenshot]({{ "/images/homework/homework-readme.png" | relative_url }}){: .is-400 }

-      You may need to refresh your view on Github to see the latest result.
+      You may need to refresh your view on GitHub to see the latest result.

 At this point, you should be able to start [completing](complete-homework.html) and [testing](test-homework.html) the homework.